Our refreshed identity reflects our commitment to delivering informed, compassionate, and specialised support across Australia!

 ConneCTErs Australia is empowering and supporting individuals and the community to better understand prevention, access the required medical and emotional support, receive education, work in partnerships, and participate and contribute to the research of CTE.

-CTE is a type of dementia (degenerative brain disease) involving many repeated injuries to a person’s head.
-It is thought that brain vibration, inflammation, or a person’s genetic profile may play a role in the development of CTE dementia.
+CTE is a type of dementia (degenerative brain disease) caused by many repeated injuries to a person’s brain.

 Our medical and research experts for CTE advise that both concussion and sub-concussions contribute to CTE, empahising the importance of being aware that even without clinical symptoms, damage to the brain can occur.